MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-work-hours-calendar-api.md

 ### Create a working hour custom recurrence

 Tim works for Contoso on Mondays from 8:00 AM to 5:00 PM, and Wednesdays from 11:00 AM to 3:00 PM.
-He started his role on 16 May, 2021.
+He started his role on 16 May 2021.
 Debbie uses the ```msdyn_SaveCalendar``` API to create Tim's work hours.

 **Request**